 To take a better look at the SCRIME research site, use your keyboard and mouse to navigate the experimental area.
 To zoom in or out, left mouse click inside the panorama and use the mouse's 'scroll wheel' (if you have one) or press and hold 'Shift' or 'Ctrl'.
 To explore the landscape, click and hold the left mouse button on the landscape and move the mouse left, right, up or down or use 'cursor keys'.

-Each interactive landscapes is 2 MB, this might take some time to automatically download if you're using a slow internet connection.
-If you experience any problems you should update the 'Adobe Flash Player'.
-This software can be downloaded for free from the Adobe website
+The interactive landscapes is 28 MB in size, this might take some time to automatically download if you're using a slow internet connection.

 Click on icons appearing in the landscape for access to photographs, further information and other panoramas in this experimental area.